elematic/heximal/README.md

 # Heximal

-Heximal is a web-based interactive document and notebook system
+A web-based interactive document and notebook system

-> [!WARNING]
+> [!WARNING] Heximal is extremely experimental and incomplete.
+It is under
-> Heximal is extremely early, experimental, incomplete.
-It is under active development.
+> active development.

 ## Goals